 Get a CE Certificate for this edWebinar Learn more

-Join this edWebinar to learn about the mountain ecosystems and the main impacts that global change has on them.
-We will analyze the challenges for research and the opportunities that this research offers, not only for the mountain communities (human and natural), but for the inhabitants of the lowlands as well.
+In this edWebinar, learn about the mountain ecosystems and the main impacts that global change has on them.
+The presenters analyze the challenges for research and the opportunities that this research offers, not only for the mountain communities (human and natural), but for the inhabitants of the lowlands as well.
 The objective of this edWebinar is to define the state of the art in mountain research and outline the most important research challenges and how they can be addressed.
-Attendees will see mountains as complex socio-ecological systems that need to be preserved, not only for their natural value but also for their cultural heritage.
+Viewers will see mountains as complex socio-ecological systems that need to be preserved, not only for their natural value but also for their cultural heritage.

-This edWebinar will be of interest to elementary through high school teachers and school leaders.
-Teachers may view the presentation with their class, but only educators are permitted to log in.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to elementary through high school teachers and school leaders.
+Teachers may view the recorded presentation with their class, but only educators are permitted to log in.

 About the Presenter